MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ### WinUI 3

-You can access WebView2 in your applications using [Win UI 3][UwpToolkitsWinui3Index] via WindowsAppSDK.
-This is currently in preview with GA set for October.
-For more info visit the WindowsAppSDK [roadmap][WindowsAppSDKRoadmap].
+You can access WebView2 controls in your applications using [Win UI 3][UwpToolkitsWinui3Index] with the Windows App SDK.
+This is currently in preview.
+For more information, navigate to the [Windows App SDK roadmap][WindowsAppSDKRoadmap].

 ### WinUI 2